billtron/pycsep_manuscript/paper.md

 As @Schorlemmer2018a states "the fundamental idea of CSEP is simple in principle but complex in practice: earthquake forecasts should be tested against future observations to assess their performance, thereby ensuring an unbiased test of the forecasting power of a model."
 Practically, this requires a prospective evaluation of the earthquake forecasts.
-Prospective evaluation requires that model developers fully specify their models (with zero-degrees of freedom) before the evaluations begin [@Schorlemmer2018a].
-Specific parameters for an experiment are determined through community consensus.
-This includes parameters such as the geographic testing region and magnitude range, authoritative data sets used to evaluate the forecasts, the evaluation metrics, and precise specification of a forecast.
+Prospective evaluation requires that model developers fully specify their models (with zero-degrees of freedom) before the experiment begins [@Schorlemmer2018a].
+Specific parameters for an experiment are determined through community consensus, such as the geographic testing region and magnitude range, authoritative data sets used to evaluate the forecasts, the evaluation metrics, and the precise specification of a forecast.
 These parameters are defined in full before the start of the experiment.
 This standardization ensures that any potential conscious or unconscious biases are reduced, because the evaluation data are collected after each model has been provided for evaluation.

 # Statement of need

-Over the last decade, the CSEP has led numerous prospective earthquake forecasting experiments [see, e.g., @Michael2018a].
+Over the last decade, CSEP has led numerous prospective earthquake forecasting experiments [see, e.g., @Michael2018a].
 These experiments are formally conducted within testing centers [@Schorlemmer2007b] that contain the software required to autonomously run and evaluate earthquake forecasts in a fully prospective mode.
 The software design emphasized a carefully controlled computing and software environment which ensured integrity of testing results [@Zechar2009a].
 However, the